Demographics of South Carolina: Demographics

 2000 and 2005; 11.6 percent of that increase has been attributed to immigration, primarily from Mexico and Latin America.
 Most work in the construction industry, with another proportion in agriculture, in addition to processing factories.
 The Latino population has increased considerably faster in South Carolina and the Southeast than for the United States as a whole.

-The five largest ancestry groups in South Carolina identified by respondents to the US census are African American (29.5%), American (13.9%), English (8.4%), German (8.4%), and Irish (7.9%) (thus a total of more than 39% from northern Europe).

 From 1720 until 1920, African slaves and their descendants made up a majority of the state's population.
 (See census data below.)
 Whites became a majority in the state after that date, following the migration of tens of thousands of blacks to northern industrial cities in the Great Migration.
 In the 21st century, most of the African-American population in the state lives in the Lowcountry and the Midlands areas, historically areas of their greatest concentrations of population.

 6.6% of South Carolina's total population were reported as under 5 years old, 25.2% under 18, and 12.1% were 65 or older.
 Females made up approximately 51.4% of the population in 2000.
 Those who self-identify as having American ancestry are of mostly British Isles ancestry: English and Scots-Irish stock.

+Barbadian slaves were brought to South Carolina.

+French Huguenots immigrated to the state.

+The Catawba, Pee Dee, Chicora, Edisto, Santee, Yamassee, and Chicora-Waccamaw tribes are all still present in the state.